Hockey—the natural way to relieve stress

 Our team struggled as a brand-new program, but it was incredibly rewarding on a personal level.
 Even though I knew I wasn’t ever going to make it to the NHL like I had dreamed about as a kid, scoring a goal in a college hockey game felt absolutely amazing.
 There is nothing more awesome than feeling accomplished in the sport you love the most.

-Playing competitive games again after going an extended period of my freshman year without any competitive outlet was tremendously uplifting.
+Playing competitive games again after going an extended period of my freshman year without any competitive outlet was tremendously uplifting, not to mention an excellent way to relieve stress.
 Mental health is something I have long been aware of, and playing hockey again helped boost my overall mood.

 One of the reasons I have long been aware of mental health is because my mother suffers from bipolar disorder.
 At one point during my final semester of college, her elevated manic state had her unaccounted for and it made me extremely worried.
 In her condition, she probably shouldn’t have been driving.
 What if she got in an accident?
 Would I ever see her again?